EU charges seen unlikely to hurt Google valuation

-The European Union's charges against Google Inc for distorting Web search results to favour its own shopping service are unlikely to hurt the company's valuation, analysts said.
+The European Union's charges against Google Inc for distorting Web search results to favor its own shopping service are unlikely to hurt the company's valuation, analysts said.

 If Google were to stop the practices immediately, the impact on revenue trajectory over the next 12-18 months would be minimal, Bernstein analyst Carlos Kirjner said in a note.